How to make your furniture look vintage

 Flea markets, estate sales, and vintage stores often harbor hidden gems.
 I frequently browse these venues for unique pieces; tools that tell a story add depth to any restored item.
 Documented age and provenance can elevate the narrative of each piece even further.

-See also How to tell age of furniture by dovetail
+See also How to identify mid century modern furniture

 Installation Tips